ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    # should resolve to $IP_ENDPOINT_GATEWAY_POSTGRESQL
    dig $HOSTNAME_POSTGRESQL
-   # the telnet should display "connected" (postgresql not a telent server and will not provide a prompt)
+   # the telnet should display "connected" (postgresql not a telnet server and will not provide a prompt)
    telnet $HOSTNAME_POSTGRESQL $PORT_POSTGRESQL
    # <control><c>